Last updated: 04 June 2018, 10:57

 The next development was an approach from Peter Kaššák in 2016 during research for his book Gardening by Moonlight.
 Peter’s initial request was for previously unpublished photographs of 255 aircrew, which Chris Eley gladly supplied from his late father’s personal collection.
 Almost as an aside, the correspondence also led to discovery of the relevant KTB entry in the top-level Kriegsmarine records.

-Kriegsmarine KTB account of the shooting-down of MM838
+Kriegsmarine KTB (German Naval diary) account of the shooting-down of MM838

 The image below reproduces a US Navy Intelligence translation of the Kriegsmarine KTB for the first half of September 1944.
 The vital clue to the loss of MM838 is to be found in the final paragraph on Page 21: “In the night of 31 Aug the Danube flotilla brought down one enemy bomber at km indicator 1080”.

 Allied records show no bomber losses in the Balkan theatre of operations that night and post-war investigations by the RAF’s Missing Research and Enquiry Service (MRES) identified the two bodies recovered from the wreckage by Partisans as being those of Sanders and Summers.
-This had not previously been added to the public record.
+Thre is no doubt as to the accuracy of identification; "dog tags" were recovered and in the case of Summers eventually returned to the family.

 Extract from US Navy translation of captured Kriegsmarine records.